enqueuer-land/enqueuer/README.md

     yml: <<yaml://misc/file-content.yml>>
     regularFile: <<file://misc/file-content.yml>>

-You can even read java script code and insert it into a 'script' field in an event field.
+You can even read java script code and insert it into a 'script' field in an event object.
 You have no limits.
-Check [this test example](../examples/file-placeholder.yml) test to get a full picture of it.
+Check out [this test example](https://github.com/enqueuer-land/enqueuer/blob/master/examples/file-placeholder.yml) test to get a full picture of it.